 Cyber laws contain different types of purposes.
 Some laws create rules for how individuals and companies may use computers and the internet while some laws protect people from becoming the victims of crime through unscrupulous activities on the internet.
+The major areas of cyber law include:

-Sale of Goods ACT 1930:-
+Indian Sale of Goods Act 1930

-The Indian Sale of Goods Act, 1930 is a Mercantile Law, which came into existence on 1 July 1930[1][2], during the British Raj, borrowing heavily from the Sale of Goods Act 1893.
+The Indian Sale of Goods Act, 1930 is a Mercantile Law, which came into existence on 1 July 1930 [1][2], during the British Raj, borrowing heavily from the Sale of Goods Act 1893.
 It provisions for the setting up of contracts where the seller transfers or agrees to transfer the title (ownership) in the goods to the buyer for consideration.
 It is applicable all over India, except Jammu and Kashmir.
 Under the act, goods sold from owner to buyer must be sold for a certain price and at a given period of time.
 The act was amended on 23 September 1963, and was renamed to the Sale of Goods Act, 1930.
-It is still in force in India, after being amended 1963 and in Bangladesh as the Sale of Goods Act, 1930 (Bangladesh).
+It is still in force in India, after being amended 1963 and in Bangladesh as the Sale of Goods Act, 1930